vEnhance/1802/src/parametric.typ

 In 18.02, we will see some complicated trajectories which are actually the sum of two simpler ones.
-So we start by describing some examples of simple trajectories, and then we add them.
+So we start by describing some examples of simple trajectories in this section;
+then in the next section we start adding some of them together.

 Constant velocity is easy:
 if you have a point that starts from a point $A_0$ and